 You’ll have the whole morning to explore Coimbra your way, or head to the seaside resort of Aveiro on an Optional Experience.
 Don’t leave town without sampling the delicious Ovos Moles sweets for which Aveiro is famous, then head north to Porto.
 You’ll arrive in time for a sightseeing tour with a Local Specialist who’ll reveal the treasures in the city’s UNESCO-listed medieval Ribeira Quarter, the port and the remarkable bridges that span the Douro River.
 With an evening to do as you wish, you may be tempted to head to the water's edge and one of the city’s Port wine cellars for a tasting and insights into the centuries-old tradition of local Port production.

 Savour a full day to go back in time and explore Porto’s historic centre with its beautiful Baroque façades.
 You could choose instead to join an Optional Experience to Braga, Portugal’s religious capital.
 A Local Specialist will reveal insights into Braga’s historic centre and you’ll have an opportunity to see Europe’s largest and most magnificent sculpted Baroque staircase.
 This evening, an optional cruise along the Douro, followed by a dinner of local specialties, is a fitting way to end your journey through Portugal.
 Watch the city light up as you enjoy a night cap and the fresh river breeze.

-Say a fond farewell to our Tripeiro hosts as you prepare for your return journey home.
+Say a fond farewell to our Tripeiros hosts as you prepare for your return Lisbon.
 You've explored Portugal's illustrious past, savoured Mediterranean flavours that will linger long after you leave and made lasting new friendships.
-All that's left is to take your airport transfer and wish your travel companions a boa viagem and até a proxima.
-Guests departing from Lisbon have the option of a complimentary return transfer to the Portuguese capital.
+Your coach returns to Lisbon from Porto, drop-off will be at the Costsaver Lisbon hotel and not at the airport.
+Arrival will be at approximately 5pm, depending on traffic conditions.